 Prominent among these is research into the gut microbiome.

 The gut microbiome consists of a many different species of bacteria (as well as viruses and fungi).
 Studies suggest that this microscopic ecosystem has a big role to play in keeping us healthy and that includes influencing blood sugar regulation.

 How it does this is still being worked out, but it does seem that having certain species present decreases your odds of developing conditions like prediabetes and type 2 diabetes12.

 Based on these studies, several teams of researchers have focused on finding ways to cultivate a diverse gut microbiome containing various beneficial species of bacteria—the idea here is to figure out how to alter an individual's gut microbiome in ways that improve their blood sugar levels.

-Recently, a medical probiotic known as Pendulum Glucose Control was demonstrated in a clinical trial to help lower blood sugar levels (specifically a decrease in A1C levels)15.
+Recently, a medical probiotic known as Pendulum Glucose Control was demonstrated in a clinical trial to help lower blood sugar levels (specifically a decrease in A1C levels) in individuals with T2D taking metformin15.
 Pendulum Glucose Control is not proven to reverse prediabetes or type 2 diabetes, but these promising results suggest that medical probiotics prove to be a good tool in managing A1C and blood glucose levels.

 For more information on how to lower your blood sugar levels, see this article.